On Friday, E.C. Glass High School in Lynchburg unveiled a portrait of a former principal who now teaches at University of Lynchburg.

 Artist Lisa Richards painted the portrait of Dr. Jones.
 E.C.
 Glass held a special assembly in honor of Dr. Jones before unveiling the portrait hanging in the school lobby.

 After serving as principal at E.C.
 Glass, Dr. Jones became an assistant superintendent for Lynchburg City Schools.
-He has taught at Lynchburg College since 2003, when he retired from his career in public education.
+He has taught at University of Lynchburg since 2003, when he retired from his career in public education.